Thu, Sep 18, 2025

 Police have arrested another individual in connection with the violent pro-monarchy protest at the Tinkune area on March 28.

 Santosh Silwal, 34, a resident of Dhading district, was taken into custody, according to Kathmandu Police Range.
 The Kathmandu District Court has granted police a four-day remand to keep Silwal in custody for investigation.
+With this, the number of people arrested in connection with the Tinkune incident has reached 84.

 Of them, 22 are being investigated on sedition charges, said Superintendent of Police Apilraj Bohara, spokesperson for Kathmandu Police.
 Eight of the detainees have been released on bail.